Sell More Hearing Aids This Thanksgiving

 - The key to getting people in the door is to build trust.
 Short of a direct referral from a friend, the best way to do this is to include a steady stream of fresh glowing patient reviews.
 Which is what our Online Review Builder does for you.

-- If you use email or direct mail for your hearing aid marketing campaign remember that people will be calling.
-They’ll be calling you the day before Thanksgiving, on Black Friday, and the Saturday after.
+- Maximize scheduling times.
+If you use email or direct mail for your hearing aid marketing campaign remember that people will be calling.
+They’ll be calling you the day before Thanksgiving, on Thanksgiving day and on Black Friday and the Saturday after.
 Make sure to let your answering service and live chat service know so they can schedule all the people who call.

-- Make it irresistible.
+- Make irresistible offers.
 Offer a free trial of hearing aids the week before Thanksgiving to the first 20 people who respond.
 Alternately, consider offering a free test drive to folks for Thanksgiving Day.

 - Attend benefit/open enrollment meetings.
 Toward the end of the year, many larger employers will host a benefit/open enrollment meeting or “health fair.”
 These events encourage their workers to take care of their health.
 Ask larger employers nearby if they will let you attend to talk about the importance of hearing.
 If you have portable equipment, you could also offer to do a quick screening and then make an appointment for people who show need.